davidnsousa/TMTGen/README.md

 ## Citing

-If you use TMTGen please cite the program with
+If you use TMTGen please cite the program with:

+David Sousa.
+(2019, September 12). davidnsousa/TMTGen: First release of TMTGen (Version v1.0.0).
+Zenodo. http://doi.org/10.5281/zenodo.3406466

 ## Contact